Inflammation and immune system dysfunction

 What is the evidence for inflammation and immune system anomalies in bipolar disorder?

-Moderate to high quality evidence suggests large effects of increased CRP levels in people with bipolar disorder during a manic phase and medium-sized effects during depression or euthymia, when compared to controls without bipolar disorder.
+Moderate to high quality evidence suggests large increases in CRP levels in people with bipolar disorder during a manic phase and medium-sized effects during depression or euthymia, when compared to controls without bipolar disorder.
 The effects increased slightly in studies that matched controls for age and BMI (depression and euthymia only), in studies of drug-free patients (depression only) and in studies using serum rather than plasma measures (mania only).
-The effects were not related to symptom severity, but were decreased slightly after resolution of the index mood episode.
+The effects were not related to symptom severity but were decreased slightly after resolution of the index mood episode.

 Green - Topic summary is available.

 Red - Topic summary has no current systematic review available.